Central Park Zoo

-Areas
+Description

 The Central Park Zoo is part of the Wildlife Conservation Society (WCS), an integrated network of four zoos and an aquarium spread throughout New York City.
 Located at East 64th Street and Fifth Avenue, the zoo is situated on a 6.5 acre plot in Central Park.
 Visitors may enter through the Fifth Avenue entrance or from within Central Park.

 The Central Park Zoo is a major tourist attraction within Central Park, drawing more than one million people every year.
 According to a 2011 study by the Central Park Conservancy, the zoo and its surroundings were visited by an estimated four million people each year.
 However, the WCS cites much lower figures since it only counts patrons with tickets.
 In 2007, it recorded that 1.01 million people visited the Central Park Zoo, and in 2006, 1.03 million people.
 As of the Wildlife Conservation Society's 2016 census of its zoos, the Central Park Zoo had 1,487 animals representing 163 species.